 Not Everyone Conducts Inner Speech

-Your pristine inner experience is whatever is directly in your experience-before the footlights of your consciousness, as William James would say-at some moment.
-My previous blogs have observed that some people –women with bulimia nervosa, for example– have frequent multiple simultaneous experiences, but that multiple experience is not frequent in the general population.
+Your pristine inner experience is whatever is directly in your experience, before the footlights of your consciousness, as William James would say-at some moment.
+My previous blog posts have observed that some people—women with bulimia nervosa, for example—have frequent multiple simultaneous experiences, but that multiple experiences are not frequent in the general population.

 Consider inner speech.
-Subject experienced themselves as innerly talking to themselves in 26% of all samples, but there were large individual differences: some subjects never experienced inner speech; other subjects experienced inner speech in as many as 75% of their samples.
-The median percentage across subjects was 20%.
+Subjects experienced themselves as inwardly talking to themselves in 26 percent of all samples, but there were large individual differences: some subjects never experienced inner speech; other subjects experienced inner speech in as many as 75 percent of their samples.
+The median percentage across subjects was 20 percent.

 And John McWhorter, noted linguist, says:

 When we utter a word, we cannot help but mentally see an image of its written version.
-In our heads, what we have said ... is that sequence of written symbols.
-When we say "dog," a little picture of that word flashes through our minds, Sesame Street-style.....
+In our heads, what we have said is that particular sequence of written symbols.
+When we say "dog," a little picture of that word flashes through our minds, Sesame Street -style.
 Imagine saying "dog" and only thinking of a canine, but not thinking of the written word.
 If you're reading this book, it follows that you couldn't pull this off even at gunpoint.

 My aim is not to criticize Baars and McWhorter; their comments are typical of claims that many others make about inner experience.
-Instead, I wish to draw your attention to the theme of this series of blogs: most people (including psychologists and consciousness scientists and quite likely you, dear reader), don't know the characteristics of their own and others' inner experience.
+Instead, I wish to draw your attention to the theme of this series of blog posts: most people (including psychologists and consciousness scientists and quite likely you), don't know the characteristics of their own and others' inner experience.
 Otherwise, there would be editors, reviewers, readers saying "Bernie!
 I don't talk to myself every moment!"
 "John!
-I don't see written words when I talk!"?
+I don't see written words when I talk!"

 But as far as I know, you and science are not in a position to say that.

-A: You make my point: Psychological science, and probably most readers of this blog, don't know the main features of experience.
+A: You make my point: Psychological science, and probably most readers of this blog post, don't know the main features of experience.
 And it's not that the remaining phenomena are minor, in fourth and fifth place after inner speech, inner seeing, and feeling.
 All five are in basically a five-way tie for first place.
-I'll describe features 4 and 5 are in subsequent blogs; in the meantime, I urge you to commit yourself to your speculation: send yourself a text (or jot down) a few words describing what you think are the fourth and fifth main phenomena of inner experience.
-Don't feel bad if you find that difficult-you're in good company.
+I'll describe features four and five in subsequent posts; in the meantime, I urge you to commit yourself to your speculation: send yourself a text (or jot down) a few words describing what you think are the fourth and fifth main phenomena of inner experience.
+Don't feel bad if you find that difficult, you're in good company.

 Baars, B. J. (2003).
 How brain reveals mind: Neural studies support the fundamental role of conscious experience.
 Journal of Consciousness Studies, 10, 100-114.
 (See p.106.)